 4. QC Laboratory Requirements.
 Laboratories, including field laboratories and all associated testing equipment that prepare PCC mixes or perform QC testing, must demonstrate to the Engineer that they are equipped, staffed, calibrated, and managed so as to be capable of batching and testing PCC in accordance with the applicable test methods and procedures.
-Mix designs and their accompanying JMFs must include a statement, signed by a certified concrete technician (MCA Michigan Level II or PCI Level III), that all applicable standard test methods have been followed in verifying the mix design and JMF.
+Mix designs and their accompanying JMFs must include a statement, signed by a certified concrete technician (MCA Michigan Level II, NPCA PQS Level II - QA/QC, or PCI Level III), that all applicable standard test methods have been followed in verifying the mix design and JMF.

-QC aggregate testing is required for coarse aggregate from MDOT prequalified aggregate sources.
+QC aggregate testing is required for coarse aggregate, which must come from MDOT registered aggregate sources having documented suitable physical properties.
 Perform sieve analysis per MTM 109 and loss by wash per MTM 108 after material has been transported to the precast plant.
-Ensure aggregate sampling and testing is conducted by a Michigan Certified Aggregate Testing (MCAT) Level I technician.
+Ensure aggregate sampling and testing is conducted by a Michigan Certified Aggregate Technician (MCAT) Level I or ACI Aggregate Testing Technician - Level I.

 5. Mix Design and Documentation.
-Design PCC mixtures meeting the requirements specified in the contract.
-Request variance in writing when proposing a mix design that exhibits temperature, slump, or air content other than those specified.
-Include the proposed mix design, JMF, and associated trial batch verification test data.
+Design PCC mixtures that meet the requirements specified in the contract.
+Request variance in writing when proposing a concrete mixture that exhibits temperature, slump, or air content other than those specified.

-Non-prestressed structural precast concrete mixtures using Type III Portland cement must contain 25 to 40 percent replacement of the Portland cement in the concrete mixture with supplementary cementitious material.
+Non-prestressed structural precast concrete mixtures using Type III Portland cement must contain 25 to 40 percent replacement of the Portland cement in the concrete mixture with supplementary cementitious material (slag cement or fly ash).